ADHD Support : Key Nutritional Insights for ADHD

 Did you miss our latest insightful webinar with Functional Medicine Practitioner Jenny Hague?
 Or perhaps you're looking for a recap of the key takeaways on supporting ADHD through nutrition?
 You're in the right place!

-This month, Jenny took a deep dive into the powerful role specific supplements and minerals play in bolstering decision-making and self-control – two areas that can often be a challenge for individuals with ADHD.
+Jenny took a deep dive into the powerful role specific supplements and minerals play in bolstering decision-making and self-control.
+These two areas can often be challenging for individuals with ADHD.

 We explored the fascinating world of neurotransmitters and their impact on brain function.
 Here’s a glimpse of what we covered:

-Beyond these individual neurotransmitters, Jenny also explained how their interplay contributes to improved mental flexibility.
-This is a significant benefit, as navigating transitions and adapting to new situations can sometimes be difficult for those with ADHD.
+Beyond these individual neurotransmitters, Jenny explained how their interplay contributes to improved mental flexibility.
+This is significant because navigating transitions and adapting to new situations can sometimes be difficult for those with ADHD.

 A core theme was understanding the delicate balance of dopamine and its conversion to noradrenaline.
 Jenny highlighted how targeted lifestyle choices and dietary adaptations can naturally support this crucial equilibrium.
 The exciting part?
 Optimizing this balance through nutrition may even reduce the reliance on medication for some individuals.